joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 <div>

-Note: On Linux, the file’s MIME type, not the filename extension, determines the default application for a file.
+Note: On Linux, the file's MIME type, not the filename extension, determines the default application for a file.

 </div>